 Sharing experience and pooling resources: Altiservice proposes a future solution for the ski resorts

 While some ski resorts show an image, often false, of deficit of organization in the Pyrenees, the Altiservice group is confident in the future of skiing: «we support the organization of ski resorts and work daily to ensure that this image of decay disappear.
 With Saint-Lary and Font Romeu / Pyrénées 2000, we are improving the product working all together.
-While Altiservice invests in the ski area, the municipality can develop other infrastructures in its territory or direct the Tourism Office of the territory, with which we work and collaborate with it permanently.
+While Altiservice invests in the ski area, the municipality can develop other infrastructures in its territory.
 These are the kind of ski resorts that participate in the development of mountain territories and villages.
 It should not be forgotten that 1 euro spent on ski lifts generates a total of 7 euros spent on the territory and suppliers.